intarchboard/draft-use-it-or-lose-it/draft-thomson-protocol-freedom.md

 > This is why I emphasize practices of freedom over processes of liberation;
-  again, the latter indeed have their place, but they do not seem to me, to be capable by themselves of defining all the practical forms of freedom. --{{FOUCAULT}}
+  again, the latter indeed have their place, but they do not seem to me, to be capable by themselves of defining all the practical forms of freedom.

-If freedom exists only in practice, it becomes clear that the definition of mechanisms is not important, it's the active use of those mechanisms that determines the existence of freedom.
+  --{{FOUCAULT2}}

-This is evident in protocols that are known to have viable version negotiation or extension points.
+The fact that freedom depends on practice is evident in protocols that are known to have viable version negotiation or extension points.
+The definition of mechanisms alone is insufficient, it's the active use of those mechanisms that determines the existence of freedom.

 For example, header fields in email {{?RFC5322}}, HTTP {{?RFC7230}} and SIP
 {{?RFC3261}} all derive from the same basic design.
-Though there have been improvements to the process by which new header fields are defined, there is no evidence of any barriers to deploying header fields with new names and semantics.
+There is no evidence of any barriers to deploying header fields with new names and semantics.

 In another example, the attribute-value pairs (AVPs) in Diameter {{?RFC6733}}
 are fundamental to the design of the protocol.
 The definition of new uses of